By Joshua Saul – The Pure Gold Company

 Going for gold

 So, while uncertainty prevails and the indicators turn increasingly negative, smart investors are turning to gold to hedge their bets and protect themselves in the event of a market collapse.
-Each time Theresa May lost a vote, or stepped down, or Donald Trump fired a new salvo in the trade war, physical gold demand spiked.
+Each time Theresa May lost a vote or stepped down, or Donald Trump fired a new salvo in the trade war, physical gold demand spiked.

 Demand for physical gold at The Pure Gold Company jumped over 200% in February when Theresa May’s Brexit amendments were rejected.
 It spiked again by 119% after her Brexit deal was defeated for the second time in March, rose 69% in May when the US-China trade wars escalated and surged 219% after Theresa May announced her resignation.

 A lot of this demand is coming from finance professionals who work within the banking or investment industry.
 They recognise the warning indicators and are looking to protect their own assets from a potential downturn.
 They are removing exposure to equities and buying physical gold coins and bars as a safe-haven asset that can weather a local or global economic storm.
-They’ve seen the price of gold rise in response to each political and economic event, and are investing for protection, and to save on their capital gains tax bill.
+They’ve seen the price of gold rise in response to each political and economic event, and are investing for protection, and to save on their capital gains tax (cgt) bill.

 What is the smart money buying?

 There are several advantages to owning physical gold rather than paper gold like Exchange Traded Funds or gold mining stocks.
 One is there is no counter-party risk, of the company or the bank going bust.
 But another very lucrative reason to invest in certain types of physical gold coins is that for UK residents they are legal tender.
-This means they don’t attract any capital gains tax when you come to sell them after weathering the economic storm.
+This means they don’t attract any cgt when you come to sell them after weathering the economic storm.

-Capital Gains Tax and Gold?
+Tax Free Gold?

 Gold Sovereigns and Gold Britannia coins can be held for any length of time and then sold without incurring any capital gains tax, unlike ETFs or stocks.
 While spread betting on the gold market also doesn’t incur capital gains tax cgt, as a result of its ctg exemption.
 Investors in this area should be aware that there is always a risk you could lose more money than you put in, and there is no ownership of the actual metal.